 Emphasising the need to work safely when welcoming new employees

-To achieve a successful safety culture, everyone at work must propagate safety.
+To achieve a successful wellbeing culture, everyone at work must propagate safety.
 Also newcomers.
+Because they are most likely to encounter an occupational accident.
 But how do you ensure that safe and healthy working is at the “top of new employees’ minds” from the outset?
 Natascha Vandewalle, prevention advisor at Mensura: “Employee safety is a combination of awareness, behaviour and resources.”

-Do companies pay sufficient attention to safety policy when welcoming new employees?
+Do companies pay sufficient attention to wellbeing policy when welcoming new employees?

 Natasha: “In practice, onboarding takes place in very different ways, and this varies greatly depending on the sector.
 For example, chemical companies pay a lot of attention to safety during onboarding.
 And this is logical - there are a lot of inherent risks in that sector so there is more pressure to provide good information about this from the first working day when compared to less risk-sensitive work environments.